klw11j/Matplotlib_HW/README.md

-# Phrmaceuticals Analysis using Matplotlib
+# Pharmaceuticals Analysis using Matplotlib

 ## Background